sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - When using optional parameters place into an options hash. function circle(x,y,radius,options) { options = options || {};}
 - Functions inherit the object prototype therefore methods and properties can be assigned to them.
 - JavaScript Scope, Function-Level & Hoisting: http://coding.smashingmagazine.com/2009/08/01/what-you-need-to-know-about-javascript-scope/, http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html
+- Initializing a variable in a Function will mean that it is only available to operations inside this function.
+Functions are the only place where a new scope is created.
 - Inner(or Nested) functions can refer to the variables present in their outer enclosing functions even after their parent functions have already executed.
 This is called Closure.
 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures, http://jsfiddle.net/sjmcpherso/ByJfv/